 1. Licking the disease away

-Aside from sniffing, dogs also rely on their sense of taste, especially when it comes to illnesses.
+Aside from sniffing, dogs also rely on their sense of taste, especially regarding illnesses.

-According to some research, dogs are quite good at detecting cancer and other diseases such as low blood sugar and seizures.
+According to some research, dogs can detect cancer and other diseases, such as low blood sugar and seizures.

-Besides, considering that dogs aren’t good at communicating their issues, licking can be a useful sign that your dog is suffering from a certain health condition.
-Licking their legs and paws excessively can help you notice when something’s wrong, so if your pooch has been licking himself a lot, maybe you should take him to a vet for further examinations.
+Besides, since dogs aren’t good at communicating their issues, licking can be a helpful sign that your dog suffers from a specific health condition.
+Licking their legs and paws excessively can help you notice when something’s wrong, so if your pooch has been licking himself a lot, you may take him to a vet for further examinations.

 2. Sniffing through trouble

-Dogs are excellent sniffers mainly due to the fact that their noses are equipped with millions of olfactory receptors.
-Unlike humans, who are more visual beings, dogs rely heavily on their sense of smell, which makes them great when it comes to police search and other risky work where the sense of smell is of utmost importance.
+Dogs are excellent sniffers mainly because their noses have millions of olfactory receptors.
+Unlike more visual humans, dogs rely heavily on their sense of smell, making them perfect for police searches and other risky work where the sense of smell is paramount.

-But, when it comes to everyday life, dogs have a sense, combined with their smell, that can tell us when someone is up to no good.
-In that case, it’s important to keep a dog on a leash, as he sometimes can get overprotective and impulsive and possibly even attack a person he deems threatening.
+But, in everyday life, dogs have a sense, combined with their smell, that can tell us when someone is up to no good.
+In that case, keeping a dog on a leash is essential, as he sometimes can get overprotective and impulsive and possibly even attack a person he deems threatening.

 3. Barking from the bottom of their lungs

-Barking is the first obvious sign that something’s out of order, especially if you live in a home with a backyard.
+Barking is the first noticeable sign that something’s out of order, especially if you live in a home with a backyard.

-Dogs are very protective of their owners and what they perceive as their own territory (your household), so barking is the first step they take to alert their owners of possible intruders.
+Dogs are very protective of their owners and what they perceive as their territory (your household), so barking is the first step to alert their owners of possible intruders.

-Additionally, it’s worth mentioning that dogs use barking as a way to communicate with other dogs, but in that case, you’ll notice the difference, as your dog will act less alert and more outgoing.
+Additionally, it’s worth mentioning that dogs use barking to communicate with other dogs, but in that case, you’ll notice the difference, as your dog will act less alert and more outgoing.

-Sometimes that danger can be something innocuous such as rain or storm, but in some areas that are more affected by extreme weather conditions, that can also be a hurricane.
+Sometimes that danger can be innocuous, such as rain or storm, but in some areas more affected by extreme weather conditions, that can also be a hurricane.

 So, if you see your dog running around, make sure to check the weather forecast before you start taking other measures.

-If they’re aimlessly running around, chances are they’re upset about something.
-Also, it’s important to not ignore your dog, instead make sure to keep him nearby, and if it turns out that there is no imminent danger, make sure not to scold him for acting on his senses.
+If they’re aimlessly running around, they’re likely upset about something.
+Also, it’s essential not to ignore your dog; instead, make sure to keep him nearby, and if it turns out that there is no imminent danger, make sure not to scold him for acting on his senses.

 5. Growling if feeling afraid or threatened

-A dog’s growl is the definite sign that something bad might be happening.
+A dog’s growl is a sign that something terrible might happen.

 As mentioned before, dogs can’t rely on communication with words to express their feelings, so a growl is the easiest way to show you their feelings, including fear and aggression.

-Dogs usually growl at strangers, which is their way to say “Go away!”, so if you see your dog growling at other people it would be good to leave or take steps to assess the situation so you can be sure that everything’s fine.
+Dogs usually growl at strangers, which is their way of saying “Go away!” so if you see your dog growling at other people, it would be good to leave or take steps to assess the situation so you can be sure everything’s fine.

 Pay attention